Ford Mustang (sixth generation): Roush RS Models (2015–2017)

 The Roush RS models are upgrade packages from Roush Performance for the Mustang.
 For 2015, the standard components of each RS model include new front and rear fascias, new grill, driving lamps, side-sill extensions, a rear spoiler, embroidered floor mats.
 Stage 1 vehicles also have a performance exhaust system, while Stage 2 cars get all of the above plus a set of five-spoke 20-inch “Quicksilver” wheels and Cooper RS3 performance tires.
-(The rolling stock is available as an upgrade on the other two models.)
+(The rolling stock was available as an upgrade on the other two models.)
 Optional on all are a hood scoop, window scoops, billet pedals, a ball shifter, Roush gauges and door sill plates.
 Stage 1 and Stage 2 models can also be upgraded with a reverse-sensing system and active exhaust.

 For 2016, the basic RS model carries over unchanged.
 The Stage 1 setup now supports the 4 cylinder EcoBoost.
 Stage 2 also carries over.
-Completely new for 2016 is the Roush Stage 3.
-The 2016 Roush Stage 3 Mustang is the most powerful production Mustang offered by the Roush Performance garage at 670 hp or an optional 730 hp.
+Completely new for 2016 was the Roush Stage 3.
+The 2016 Roush Stage 3 Mustang was the most powerful production Mustang offered by the Roush Performance garage at 670 hp or an optional 730 hp.
 The 670 hp version still keeps the Ford and Roush 3 year / 36,000 mile warranty, but the 730 hp version does not.
 Standard features include a Roush Quad-Tip exhaust (with the ROUSH Active Exhaust System as an optional add-on), and the “R7” aerobody, complete with graphics and badging.
 The RS3 comes equipped with a standard single adjustable coilover suspension system, with an optional competition-tuned 3-way adjustable system available.